ialbert/genescape-central/README.md

 1. Then extracts the **Annotations** associated with the input genes
 1. Finally it builds and visualizes the functional subtree tree based on these Annotations.

 **Note**: Even short lists of genes (under ten genes) can create large trees.
-Filter by minimum counts (how many genes share the function) or functional patterns (functions that match a pattern).
+Filter by minimum coverage (how many genes share the function) or functional patterns (functions that match a pattern).

-When not explicitly specified, GeneScape will try to find a reasonable coverage threshold for the input genes.
+GeneScape will try to find a reasonable coverage coverage threshold when that threshold is not explicitly specified.

 ### Node Labeling

-The labels in the graph carry additional information on the number of genes in the input that carry that function as well as an indicator for the specificity of the function in the organism.
+The labels in the graph carry additional information on the number of genes in the input that carry that function and an indicator for the specificity of the function in the organism.
 For example, the label:

 ```
       GO:0004866